If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 And answering both of those questions will provide potential partners with just really helpful context that you’re bringing to the project.

-It’ll help them answer the question of why are you taking this project on right now?
-And understanding these issues that you’re having with your current website will just make it much more likely that you can avoid repeating those issues with the new website that you’re building.
+It’ll help them answer the question of why are you taking this website project on right now?
+And understanding these issues that you’re having with your current website will just make it much more likely that you can avoid repeating those issues as you’re building a new website for your nonprofit.

 Tech Stack